 Authors’ contributions

-RP and FR drafted and finalised the first version of the statistical analysis plan.
+RP and FR are the trial statisticians and drafted and finalised the first version of the statistical analysis plan.
 FR was the statistician on the grant application.
-PO is the chief investigator and SKB is a co-investigator.
+PO is a Professor of General Practice and is the chief investigator for the study.
+SKB is the trial manager and a co-investigator on the study.
 PO, SKB and FR with others designed the study and obtained the funding.
 All authors commented on initial drafts and approved the final manuscript.

 Acknowledgements